 Cobalt was once used as a stabilizer in beer foam.
 It caused a condition called "beer-drinker's heart," which resulted in heart muscle weakness.

 Usually you have to be exposed to high levels of cobalt for weeks to months to have symptoms.
-However, it is possible to have some symptoms if you swallow a large amount of cobalt at once.
+However, it is possible to have some symptoms if you swallow a large amount of cobalt at one time.

-Cobalt poisoning that occurs from constant contact with your skin will likely cause irritation and rashes that go away slowly.
+Cobalt poisoning that occurs from prolonged constant with your skin will likely cause irritation and rashes that go away slowly.

 Swallowing a large amount of absorbable cobalt at one time is very rare and is likely not very dangerous.
 It may cause nausea and vomiting.
 However, absorbing a large amount of cobalt over longer periods of time can lead to serious health problems, such as: